 2. Get unbiased advice

 Next, you’re going to want to contact the life insurance company and ask for an "in force illustration."
 This illustration will lay out exactly what’s happening with your cash value and what your options are for the policy.
 You’re going to want to take this illustration to a fee-only financial advisor who can interpret the illustration and, along with other information about your finances, give you advice on the best option moving forward.
 We suggest a fee-only advisor as opposed to a commissions-based advisor in order to ensure that they’re unbiased in their advice.
-You can use a website like Guidevine (read our review here) to help find a financial advisor in your area.

 3. Consider your options